katiehickman/katiehickman.github.io/study.md

 **What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?**

 Yes, my final product could be better with crowdsourcing because I could get input from other students.
 I could also get ideas that I may have never been able to think of.

+## 5.5
+### Notes
+- Legal and ethical concerns
+- - Intellectual property (IP)
+- - - A work of invention that is the result of creativity to which one has rights
+- - Copyright
+- - - Protects your IP and keeps anyone from using it, unless you give them your permission
+- - - Plagarism: presenting material as your own
+- - - Legal ways to use something not your own:
+- - - - Creative Commons
+- - - - - Provides free licenses that you can use to tell others how to use your creation
+- - - - - Clearly tells others what they can/cannot do with your IP
+- - - - Open source
+- - - - - Programs made freely available for anyone to use and may be redistributed and modified
+- - - - Open access
+- - - - - Online research output free of any and all restrictions on access and free of many restrictions on use, such as copyright or license restrictions
+- - - - Digital divide: unequal distribution of access to technology

+### Questions
+**When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.**

+**Make a license for your personal and Team project.
+Document license you picked and why.**

+## 5.6
+### Notes
+- Personally Identifiable Information (PII)
+- Websites maintain a history of what you search
+- - Used to suggest other websites you may like or for targeted marketing
+- - Location may be collected
+- Risk to Privacy
+- - Information on the internet is hard to delete

+### Questions
+**Describe PII you have seen on project in CompSci Principles.**

+**What are your feelings about PII and your exposure?**

+**Describe good and bad passwords?
+What is another step that is used to assist in authentication.**

+**Try to describe Symmetric and Asymmetric encryption.**

+**Provide and example of encryption we used in deployment.**

+**Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.**